MemoAct: Atkinson-Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation: INTRODUCTION

 \section{INTRODUCTION}

-In recent years, robotic manipulation policies adhering to the Markov assumption have achieved significant progress \cite{pi0.6, rdt2, DP, act, grootn1, rt2, openvla, simplevla}.
-Robots employing this paradigm have demonstrated proficiency in various tasks, such as folding clothes, wiping the table, and making tea.
-Typically, this learning paradigm predicts a sequence of future actions $A_{t:t+m-1}$ based solely on the current observation $O_t$.
-However, the assumption that future states depend exclusively on the current moment is ill-suited for memory-dependent tasks\cite{mtil, memoryvla, robomme}, particularly those requiring precise task state tracking and robust long-horizon retention.
+In recent years, robotic manipulation policies have made remarkable progress~\cite{pi0.6, DP, act, acot, lohovla, mem, song2025survey, firoozi2025foundation, ai2025review, large}, enabling robots to perform complex tasks such as folding clothes, wiping tables, and making tea.
+These methods follow the Markov decision paradigm, predicting future actions $A_{t:t+m-1}$ solely from the current observation $O_t$.
+However, this paradigm struggles with memory-dependent tasks~\cite{mtil, memoryvla, robomme}, especially those requiring precise task-state tracking and robust long-horizon retention.

-Consider the ``Sequential Hammer Tap" task shown in Fig. \ref{fig:intro} (a) as an example.
-The robot is required to execute a sequence of sub-tasks: (A) move the left arm with a hammer above the red square, (B) tap the red square, (C) tap the blue square, (D) tap the red square again and stop.
-Crucially, the observations obtained when tapping the red square are identical, regardless of whether this action occurs before or after tapping the blue square.
-This perceptual aliasing causes Markovian policies to fail probabilistically\cite{history, mtil, hamlet, diff, resolve}, as demonstrated in Fig. \ref{fig:intro} (b).
+Consider the ``Sequential Hammer Tap'' task in Fig.~\ref{fig:intro} (a).
+The robot must execute four sub-tasks: (A) move the hammer above the red square, (B) tap the red square, (C) tap the blue square, and (D) tap the red square again and stop.
+The key challenge is that the observations when tapping the red square are visually identical before and after tapping the blue square.
+Markovian policies are prone to failure under such perceptual aliasing~\cite{history, mtil, hamlet}, as shown in Fig.~\ref{fig:intro} (b).